jonassode/UnCiv-Australia-Mod/README.md

   - Unique Feature "The Lucky Country"
     - Bonus Coal and Sheep

-**Unique unit "Digger"**
+**Unique units**
-  - New Icon based on the iconic Anzac hats
+  - "Digger", with Icon based on the iconic Anzac hats

-**Unique building "Surf Club"**
+**Unique building**
-  - Extra Happiness on Coast Tiles
+  - "Surf Club", Extra Happiness on Coast Tiles

-**Unique National Wonder "Australian National Surf Museum"**
-  - Happiness, needs to have Surf Clubs in all cities.
+  - "Australian National Surf Museum", National Wonder which give extra Happiness, needs to have Surf Clubs in all cities.

 # Todo list